sporto/elm-tutorial/en/05-resources/02-players.md

 This update doesn't do anything at the moment.
 ---

-This is the basic pattern that all resources in a bigger application could follow:
+This is the basic pattern that all resources in a bigger application would follow:

 ```
 Messages